MiniProjs123/SpringBoot_Reference_Apps/SpringBootSpringWebStarter/readme.md

 ssh-add ~/.ssh/github-TRT

 --------------------------
-testing commit: test with adjustment to known hosts
+testing commit - tested with removal of git config
+- config file (no matter for single repo access)
+- known hosts (can still commit but git cannot verify it is the correct destination)
 --------------------------